What is an IBAN number?

 Here are some tips for finding you IBAN number:

 - Check your debit card!
 Some countries display IBANs directly on their bank cards, while others don’t.

 - Get in touch with your bank to request it—as long as you’re in a dedicated region, they’ll be able to provide you with the details you need.

 - Check the top of bank statements or your bank’s online banking app.
 For example, N26 account holders can access their bank IBAN number right in their app.

 How to use an IBAN number generator

 You can also find out your IBAN using an online IBAN calculator.
-As the IBAN system is an internationally accepted coding system, the calculator tool is able to generate it for you using the preset configuration set by the system and your country; simply enter your country code, sort code, and account number.
-You can also validate that the IBAN your recipient has provided is active via an IBAN number checker.
+Because the system is an internationally accepted coding system, the calculator tool is able to generate it for you using the preset configuration set by the system and your country; simply enter your country code, sort code, and account number.
+You can also validate that the number your recipient has provided is active via an IBAN number checker.